FlowFuse/website/src/blog/2023/07/how-to-deploy-a-basic-opc-ua-server-in-node-red.md

     - releases
 ---

 This article is the first part of a series of OPC-UA content.
 Here, we will explain some basic concepts of OPC-UA as they apply to building a server in Node-RED, then walk through and deploy an example OPC-UA Server.
-In our next OPC-UA article, we will build on the foundation of this article, and use it to create a custom OPC-UA Server using data derived from a PLC.

 <!--more-->